2008 Bihar flood: Administrative lapse

 Fax messages sent by engineers at the Kosi dam warning the state government of the impending disaster went unheeded as the official authorised to respond was on leave.
 Consequently, many residents waiting for evacuation instructions never received warning of the flood.
-Nitish Mishra, Bihar's disaster management minister, said, "There should definitely be some accountability," and that action would be taken.
+Nitish Mishra, Bihar's disaster management minister said that action should be taken to hold those responsible accountable.

 Investigation

 Bihar Government appointed a one-man inquiry commission, headed by Justice Rajesh Walia, former chief justice of Patna High Court, to probe the cause of the embankment breach.
 It was asked to examine all aspects related to the efforts to maintain the utility of the Kosi project since its inception in 1953 – particularly after a major landslide in 1979 pushed the Kosi towards its eastern bund – and a breach in 1991.
 The Commission submitted its report in March 2014.